What are Android Runtime Permissions?

 In this blog, we will look at new Android run time permissions.

-Step 1: In android permissions are declared in the AndroidManifest.xml file using users-permission tag.
+Step 1: In the Android app development, permissions are declared in the AndroidManifest.xml file using the users-permission tag.

 Here we are declaring which permission in the app is needed.